lexie-liang/LiangJiayu.github.io/index.md

 ## Publications & Presentations
 **Liang, J.**, Zhang, H., Ma, W., Ding, H.  Effect of Musical Aptitude on the Perception of English Vowels: An Eye-tracking Investigation among Native Mandarin Speakers.
 (Under Review)

 Zhang, H., **Liang, J**. (co-first author).
 Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
-(Manuscript in preparation)
+(Manuscript in Preparation)

 **Liang, J.**, Zhang, H. (2024).
 Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
-In *The 15th International Conference in Evolutionary Linguistics (CIEL2024)*, Changsha, Hunan. (poster)
+In *The 15th International Conference in Evolutionary Linguistics (CIEL2024)*, Changsha, Hunan.
+(Poster Presentation)

 **Liang, J.**, Zhang, H. (2023).
 Perception-Production Links in Mandarin Speakers' English Vowels: A Behavioral and Eye-tracking Study.
-In *The 2nd National Symposium on Clinical Linguistics (NSCL2023)*, Jinan, Shandong. (oral presentation)
+In *The 2nd National Symposium on Clinical Linguistics (NSCL2023)*, Jinan, Shandong.
+(Oral Presentation)

 **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
 Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
-In *The 14th International Conference in Evolutionary Linguistics (CIEL2023)*, Hong Kong. (poster)
+In *The 14th International Conference in Evolutionary Linguistics (CIEL2023)*, Hong Kong.
+(Poster Presentation)

 **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
 Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
-In *The 15th Phonetic Conference of China (PCC2023)*, Shenzhen, Guangdong. (oral presentation)
+In *The 15th Phonetic Conference of China (PCC2023)*, Shenzhen, Guangdong.
+(Oral Presentation)